jessegilbride/jessegilbride/README.md

 :email: You can reach me at: **jesse.the.web.dev@gmail.com**

-:bulb: Connect with me: <a href="https://linkedin.com/in/jessegilbride" target="blank">linkedin.com/in/jessegilbride</a>
+:bulb: Connect with me: <a href="https://linkedin.com/in/jessegilbride" target="blank">linkedin.com/in/jessegilbride</a> (Please be sure to include a message.)

 ### Languages and Tools:
 <p>